General Data Protection Regulation ("GDPR")

 In line with our contractual requirements for all GPs in the NHS.
 All of our patients are allocated a named and accountable GP.
 Patients can still see any GP at our surgery they wish to.
 Sometimes this is subject to availability.
 If you would like to know who your named GP is then please contact reception.

-All patients are entitled to have a chaperone present for any consultation.
+Chaperones - all patients are entitled to have a chaperone present for any consultation.
 Please request this at the time of booking or speak to G.P

-We have a room available, should you wish to speak privately to a member of staff.
+Patient Privacy - We have a room available, should you wish to speak privately to a member of staff.
 Please ask at reception.

 Confidentiality & Medical Records